andreweryan/dirtree/README.md

 Task List
 - [ ] Update README with installation, usage, etc.
 - [ ] Write unit tests
-- [ ] Update CLI to require user input for directory instead of leaving path to ''
+- [ ] Update CLI to require user input for directory instead of leaving path to empty
 - [ ]
 - [ ]